frenzyfortune/PML/README.md

 # PML
-Open the assn1.html file to see the report
+Open the assn1.html file (Right click>Save link as) to see the report